apetri/LensTools/docs/source/pipeline.rst

 	Om0.300_Ol0.700|512b240|ic2
 	Om0.300_Ol0.700|512b240|ic3

 the job submission will process the Om0.300_Ol0.700 model, collection of simulations with :math:`512^3` particles and 240.0Mpc/h box size, initial conditions from 1 to 3.
-You can additionally specify the --chunks and --one-script options to change the number of simulations that are processed in parallel.
+You can additionally specify the --chunks and --one options to change the number of simulations that are processed in parallel.

 ::